pflanze/functional-perl/README.md

 an issue on Github.
 Feel free to fork the [repository](https://github.com/pflanze/functional-perl/) and submit your changes on Github or to the list.
-Documentation improvements are very welcome, as are general hints and ideas where to take the project.
+Documentation improvements are very welcome, as are general hints and ideas where to take the project or simply whether you liked it or what you liked and what you didn't.
 Also, please point out errors in the use of the english language.

 The project is currently led by [Christian